mcarvin8/sf-git-package-retrievals/README.md

 When setting up the schedules, ensure the 2 variables are provided:
 - `JOB_NAME` should be "metadataRetrieval"
 - `PACKAGE_NAME` should be the file-name of the XML, not the full-path.
 Example: `CustomObjects.xml`
+- `ORG_AUTH_URL` shoudk be the Force Authorization UFL for the org.
+Use "Expand variable reference" to use existing URLs stored as variables.

 These schedules should be set up on the org branch you want to retrieve metadata for.